adventurebrew/magos/README.md

 # MAGOS
 Tools for editing AGOS games (e.g. Simon the Sorcerer by AdventureSoft)

-## Supported features
+## Supported Features
 - Extract and edit files from GME archives
-- Extract, decrypt and edit game texts
+- Extract, decrypt, and edit game texts
 - Extract and edit voices
 - Decompile and recompile game scripts

-Currently supported games are:
+### Currently Supported Games
 - Elvira: Mistress of the Dark
 - Elvira II: The Jaws of Cerberus
 - Waxworks
-- Simon the Sorcerer (Floppy + CD)
+- Simon the Sorcerer
-- Simon the Sorcerer II: The Lion, the Wizard and the Wardrobe (Floppy + CD)
+- Simon the Sorcerer II: The Lion, the Wizard and the Wardrobe
 - The Feeble Files
 - Simon the Sorcerer's Puzzle Pack